src-d/blog/content/post/kallax.md

 Kallax generated methods on the query type to preload the relationships of the model with the form `With{RelationshipFieldName}`.
 Note that relationships are **not** preloaded by default, they must be explicitly preloaded using such methods.
 **WARNING:** preloading retrieves **all** the records of the relationship matching the giving condition, or just all of them if none was given.
-If the N side of your 1:N relationship is really big you may want to query from the other side.
+If the N side of your 1:N relationship is really large you may want to query from the other side.

 ### The N+1 problem

-One of our goals was for kallax to be **as fast as possible**.
-Because of this, the naive `N+1` solution for retrieving relationships did not work for us.
+One of our goals was for kallax to be **as fast as possible** which is why the naive `N+1` solution for retrieving relationships did not work for us.

 All 1:1 relationships are retrieved **in the same query** used to get the main models, using JOINs.
 So, retrieving pets with their owners would result in **no extra queries** (just a more expensive one, but still faster as a result).

 One to many relationships are more complicated.
 The basic solution would be to retrieve a single model and then doing another query to retrieve all its relationships.
-But that is N+1, we needed something better than that.
+But that is N+1 and we needed something better than that.

 We solved that by doing **batching**.
 So we retrieve the main model in batches of N rows, then find the relationships of all these rows, merge them, and keep batching.
 For example, if the batches have a size of 50 (the default batch size, you can change it in the query with the `BatchSize` method) and we are retrieving 200 people.
 Instead of doing 201 queries, we only have to make 8.
 4 for the 4 batches of people and 4 for retrieving the pets of all these batches.
 You might think this might be expensive, but the result is more than an order of magnitude faster than the other solution.